-UNLIMITED: Not reusable (but ignore these if PASSWORD\REUSE\TIME is also UNLIMITED)
+UNLIMITED: Not reusable (However, if PASSWORD\REUSE\TIME is also UNLIMITED, the password can be reused without restriction)

 Both PASSWORD\REUSE\TIME and PASSWORD\REUSE\MAX constraints must be met to reuse passwords.

 For example, if you specify PASSWORD\REUSE\TIME = 30, PASSWORD\REUSE\MAX = 10, a certain password can be reused if 30 days have passed since the update time and the password has been updated 10 times or more.
 When password update fails due to these parameters, the SQLSTATE will be "22023: invalid\parameter\value".